VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 When urgent assessment matters

-Urgent eye assessment is important if you develop sudden severe eye pain, marked redness, halos around lights, nausea or vomiting with eye pain, or a sudden drop in vision.
+Seek prompt assessment for sudden severe eye pain, marked redness, halos around lights, nausea or vomiting with eye pain, or a sudden drop in vision.

 These symptoms do not automatically mean glaucoma, but they should not be ignored.
-Learn more about when to seek urgent eye assessment.
+Learn more about when to see an eye doctor.

-Glaucoma assessment often sits within broader ophthalmology care, especially when patients also need general eye examination, cataract review, or retinal evaluation.
+Glaucoma assessment often sits alongside general eye examinations, cataract review, retinal imaging, and long-term monitoring.

 Frequently Asked Questions about glaucoma